New Mexico Association of Student Councils

 New Mexico Association of Student Councils (NMASC) is a student leadership organization in the state of New Mexico.
 It offers leadership training experiences, resources and networking opportunities for students and advisers all across the Land of Enchantment.
 The NMASC is sponsored by the New Mexico Association of Secondary School Principals as well as the New Mexico Activities Association.

 General information

 The New Mexico Association of Student Councils is composed of five districts across the state of New Mexico.
 The five districts are Central District; Northeast District; Northwest District; Southeast District; and Southwest District.
 The NMASC sponsors a variety of activities that are available to all member schools.
 Activities include an annual conference held at a chosen member school, summer workshops that are held at the New Mexico Tech, fall district workshops, and additional activities.

 Executive Board

-The NMASC's governing body is composed of an executive board consisting of an Executive Director, an Adviser to the President, an Adviser to the 1st Vice-President, an Adviser to the 2nd Vice-President, and an Adviser to the Secretary, as well as four state officers.
+The NMASC's governing body is composed of an executive board consisting of an Executive Director (Mary Hahn), an Advisor to the President (Joshua Blondin), an Advisor to the 1st Vice-President (Matthew Paine), an Advisor to the 2nd Vice-President (Leslie Coe), and an Advisor to the Secretary (Christopher Salas), as well as four state officers.